Clicky

 KawasakiULTRA 310LX70310

-From the research that I do yearly, I find the majority of models are under 200 HP, which is about the same HP of most cars.
+From the research that I do yearly, I find the majority of jet skis are under 200 HP, which is about the same HP of most cars.
 You have many that are pushing more power than most cars while being drastically lighter, and the engines being smaller.
-It’s impressive the power that these things make when in comparison to cars.
+It’s impressive the power that a PWC can make when in comparison to cars, especially when it’s over 200 HP!

 300 HP Sea-Doo Engine from a RXT-X White